Car Insurance FAQs

 • How many kilometres you travel annually

-If you make a claim, move houses, or add younger drivers to your policy, for example, you may notice an increase in your premiums.
-Why?
-Whenever your circumstances change, your insurer re-evaluates your likelihood to make future claims and adjusts your premiums accordingly.
+If you make a claim, move houses or add younger drivers to your policy, for example, you may notice an increase in your premiums.
+Whenever your circumstances change, your insurer re-evaluates your likelihood of making future claims and adjusts your premiums accordingly.

 On top of this, your premiums may increase to keep pace with inflation and to manage changes in government taxes.

-So, even if your car is depreciating, your car insurance premiums must still account for your likelihood to claim, as well as changes in the market.
+So, even if your car is depreciating, your car insurance premiums will still account for your likelihood to claim, changes in the market and the insurer’s financial costs.

 To combat increasing premiums, it’s crucial you regularly review your policy to ensure you’re still receiving excellent value for your type of cover.
-Our online comparison tool allows you to compare a range of policies from well-known brands in minutes.
+Our free car insurance comparison tool allows you to compare a range of policies from well-known brands in minutes.

 What’s the cheapest car insurance for young drivers?

-Younger drivers may be subject to more expensive premiums due to less experience on the road, compared to drivers who have held their licence for an extended period of time.
+Younger drivers may be subject to more expensive premiums due to less experience on the road, compared to drivers who have held their licence for several years.
 On top of this, other factors, like the make and model of their car, significantly impact the cost of their premiums.
 Insurers may also apply a higher age-related excess.

+However, this doesn’t mean that younger drivers can’t still find valuable and affordable insurance.
 In order to find such cover, it’s vital to shop around for different options.
-This way, you’ll get a better idea of which insurers offer competitive premiums, but you’ll also track down policies that suit your needs.
+This way, you’ll get a better idea of which insurers offer competitive premiums, and you’ll also track down policies that suit your needs.

 To get started, compare car insurance with us today.
 For tips on cheaper premiums, take a look at how young drivers can find affordable car insurance.